khulnasoft/khulnasoft/doc/admin/observability/alerting_custom_consumption.md

 }
 ```

-This only ever returns a single result, representing the maximum number of critical alerts firing across all Sourcegraph services in the last minute (relative to the time the query executed / the returned unix timestamp `1585250319.243`).
+This only ever returns a single result, representing the maximum number of critical alerts firing across all Khulnasoft services in the last minute (relative to the time the query executed / the returned unix timestamp `1585250319.243`).
 The above shows that `"0"` alerts were firing, and if the number was non-zero, it would represent the max number of alerts firing across all services in the last minute.

 ### "How many critical alerts were firing in the last minute, per service?"